joshuasommerfeld/klaxons-at-dawn/README.md

 When a player is trying to kick some ass, or pull off something that is physically taxing, they need to roll their Aptitude rating or under
 #### If a character is planning, building, fixing
 When a player is trying to create something, prove their knowledge, plan and support others, they need to roll their Aptitude rating or above

+### Inter PC Checks
+This is a game where the characters may not see eye to eye, and some may be in conflict at the core of their personalities.
+Characters will also naturally be able to express power over other characters, such as a Paragon or Miscreant.
+This can create player tension.
+All players should remember they are writers for their character, not the character themselves.

+While a player character can roll a check to express their intent over another player character, this should be done with the consent of the player who's character this will effect.
+Even if this check is successful, the victim of this coercion may choose to instead reject this intent and instead add 1 to the survivor tension meter.
+This is to make sure there is a pressure valve for tension between players, though ideally it should not be necessary.
+Each of you have the final say in your characters choices, but remember that bad choices can create a much more fun story!

 # Tension Meters